Additional Insured — Owners, Lessees or Contractors — Completed Operations

 CG 20 37 extends additional-insured status to cover liability arising out of the named insured's *completed operations* — that is, defects in finished work that cause injury or property damage after the project is done.

 This endorsement is almost always required alongside CG 20 10 in construction subcontracts because most construction defect claims surface months or years after work is completed, well outside the ongoing-operations window.
-Without CG 20 37 (or one of the bundled forms like CG 20 33/38), the GC has no AI protection on completed work.
+Without CG 20 37 (or one of the bundled forms like CG 20 38), the GC has no AI protection on completed work.

 Like the ongoing-operations form, CG 20 37 requires a schedule listing the AI by name and project.
 The coverage period is generally tied to the products-completed-operations aggregate of the underlying CGL — if that aggregate is exhausted, AI coverage goes with it.
+The 04 13 and later editions add the same "not broader than required by contract" limiting language found in CG 20 10.

 Verification checklist